 Split tunneling is a feature that allows you to choose which apps or websites use the VPN and which do not.
 This is useful if you want to encrypt specific traffic (eg, streaming or banking) while allowing other apps (eg, local network services or gaming) to bypass the VPN for better speed.
 Not all VPNs offer this feature, so check before subscribing.

 Looking for more specific information about how to save on a VPN brand?
-Use the search function to locate the VPN brand you would like to install – more details are listed.
+Use the search function to locate the VPN brand you would like to install and find more details there.